 This epidemiological project will analyse data from EPIC-Oxford, a study of 65,500 people recruited in the United Kingdom between 1993 and 2000.
 The cohort comprises 34,000 meat eaters, 10,000 fish-eaters (eat fish but not meat), 19,000 vegetarians, and 2,500 vegans.
 35% of participants gave a blood sample at recruitment, from which serum, plasma, red cells and white cells were isolated and stored.
 The majority of participants have completed follow-up questionnaires 5, 10 and 15 years after recruitment, and all have been followed through the National Health Service to obtain information on diagnoses of cancer, other serious diseases, and death.
 Prospectively collected data on medical and lifestyle factors such as smoking, body size and blood pressure will be used to statistically adjust for potential confounding.

-Previous research on this cohort has shown that, compared with meat-eaters, vegetarians have a lower intake of saturated fat, a higher intake of dietary fibre, are thinner, have lower blood cholesterol, and have a lower risk for ischaemic heart disease and some types of cancer.
+Previous research on this cohort has shown that, compared with meat-eaters, vegetarians have a lower intake of saturated fat, a higher intake of dietary fibre, are thinner, have lower blood cholesterol, and have a lower risk for ischaemic heart disease, some types of cancer, diverticular disease, cataracts and kidney stones.
 The aims of this project are to extend this research.
 The DPhil student will review the literature and the data available in EPIC-Oxford, then define a set of hypotheses and examine risk for disease in relation to vegetarian diets and other related dietary factors.